its-Kaktos/Kaktos.UserImmediateActions/README.md

 ### `IImmediateActionsStore` :

 `IImmediateActionsStore` service is all about storing data. in this package we have two types of storage, first type is `IImmediateActionsStore` and we will call it the **main store service** in this documentation.
-The main pro of this service is its performance, it can save and specially read data pretty fast. for this reason this service will use some sort of caching mechanism to store data.
-By default this service will use `IMemoryCache` for storing data, but you can change it to use `IDistributedCache` by using the [`AddDefaultDistributedImmediateActionStore`](#adddefaultdistributedimmediateactionstore-) extension method.
+The main pro of this service is its performance, it can save and especially read data pretty fast. for this reason, this service will use some sort of caching mechanism to store data.
+By default, this service will use `IMemoryCache` for storing data, but you can change it to use `IDistributedCache` by using the [`AddDefaultDistributedImmediateActionStore`](#adddefaultdistributedimmediateactionstore-) extension method.